oddlama/agenix-rekey/README.md

    Since we just did the initial setup, you should rekey right away:

     ```bash
-    > agenix rekey
+    > agenix rekey -a # -a will add them to git when you use local storage mode
     ```

+    Don't forget to add the rekeyed secrets afterwards to make them visible to the build process.

     > [!WARNING]
-    > Since `agenix rekey` must be able to set extra sandbox paths, your user must either be a `trusted-users` in your `nix.conf`,
+    > If you use `storageMode = "derivation"`, `agenix rekey` must be able to set extra
-    > or you need to add `age.rekey.cacheDir` as a global extra sandbox path:
+    > sandbox paths.
+This you need to add `age.rekey.cacheDir` as a global extra sandbox path
+    > (DO NOT add your user to trusted-users instead, this would basically grant them root access!):
     >
     > ```nix
     > nix.settings.extra-sandbox-paths = ["/tmp/agenix-rekey.${config.users.users.youruser.uid}"];